MehreenNaeem/gpsr_robocup/README.md

 						       (call-text-to-speech-action "Successfully perceived object")
 						       (return-from searching-object "search")))) ;;;; return plan name when it finish
 ```
-(NOTE) All plans take input in the form of keywords which are get resolved by the gpsr-knowledge.lisp.
+All plans take input in the form of **keywords** which are get resolved by the gpsr-knowledge.lisp**.
 If you want to add any function or variables on which plans depends, please define them in gpsr-knowledge

 ## HSR microphone
 The package audio_common can stream audio and play it on another device